Laura’s favorite sustainability initiative: Dress for Success

 Supporting People with a Low Income

 Dress for Success is a global non-profit organization with shops in many different countries.
 The mission of Dress for Success is to support people with a low income in interviewing for jobs, by giving them a representative outfit that is tailored to the job they want.
 They can also get personal clothing advice from the organization’s volunteers, who know all about styling, personal care, job interviews and first impressions.
 This way, Dress for Success gives people with insufficient financial capacity, who have been out of a job for a while or don’t have a lot of experience with corporate culture, a better chance at achieving economic independence.

 Sponsored by Society

-Dress for Success is sponsored by companies, individuals, and municipalities who provide money, services, and clothing or other goods.
-We receive new clothes from clothing shops, and as-good-as-new clothes from individuals who have tidied their wardrobe.
-The volunteers sort out all donations, and donate items that are not suitable for a job interview to another charity.
+Dress for Success is sponsored by companies, individuals, and municipalities that provide money, services, and clothing or other goods.
+We receive new clothes from clothing shops and as-good-as-new clothes from individuals who have tidied their wardrobe.
+The volunteers sort out all donations and donate items that are not suitable for a job interview to another charity.
 All suitable items are subsequently dry cleaned or washed and ironed, and placed in a shop that has a wide variety of clothes waiting for the right client.

 The Fun Part

 I very much enjoy working for an organization with such a mission.
 All volunteers are highly motivated to help people and all donors are happy to contribute by bringing in reusable items.
 But most of all, I enjoy the contact with our clients, whose life is often so different from mine.
 It is very interesting to hear their stories and to work together with them on their first impression in a job interview.
 Although it does not feel like we expend a huge amount of effort to help them, our clients are often very grateful.

 What Can You Do?